ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 ]
 ~~~

 The `internal_hash` and `internal_data` bytestrings are internal to the CCF implementation.
-Similarly, the auxiliary ledger entries are internal to CCF.
-They are opaque to receipt Verifiers, but they commit the TS to the whole ledger contents and may be used for additional, CCF-specific auditing.
+Similarly, the auxiliary tree entries are internal to CCF.
+They are opaque to receipt Verifiers, but they commit the TS to the whole tree contents and may be used for additional, CCF-specific auditing.

 ## Signed Inclusion Proof Format